Primary Teacher Training

-- Excellent employability as NQTs – a high percentage of our trainees are offered jobs in our partnership schools, over 75% each year, with most others employed in Essex, and others employed in other counties.
+- Excellent employability as EQTs – a high percentage of our trainees are offered jobs in our partnership schools with most others employed in Essex and others employed in other counties.

-- A real voice to helping to further improve outcomes for future trainees.
+- A real voice to help to further improve outcomes for future trainees.

-At EPS, we are proud that we continually strive to get better and better, improving outcomes for our trainees and enabling them to become the best teachers they can be.
+At CTSN@Essex Primary SCITT, we are proud that we continually strive to get better and better, improving outcomes for our trainees and enabling them to become the best teachers they can be.